 - Please do NOT cut your shirts as I have a special tool to cut them to the correct even sizes.
-If they are items that are damaged or need mended before making into a square, I can do that as well for the $4/square charge.
+If they are items that are damaged or need mended before making into a square, I can do that as well.

 - If you have a specific layout request for your shirts please do share those when the shirts are brought to me otherwise I will layout the shirts with color placement as priority to make the quilt look most pleasing.
 Pictures of the layout will be sent to you for approval before the quilt is stitched together.